1. How does NewsGuard decide what sites to rate, and how broad is its coverage?

 - These experienced journalists come from diverse backgrounds and have no political axes to grind.
 In fact, you can see the credentials and backgrounds of everyone responsiblefor every NewsGuard reliability rating and Nutrition Label that you read.

 - NewsGuard has an ethics and conflicts of interest policy that every analyst and editor has to agree to.
-(See below.)
+Click to see the policy.

 - NewsGuard is totally transparent about how all decisions are made.
 It discloses and explains in detail the nine criteria NewsGuard examines in order to rate each news site on its journalistic practices.
 The Nutrition Label write-ups explain what’s behind each decision.
 NewsGuard is not a black box algorithm.